nf-core/website/markdown/developers/modules.md

 ### Module

 A `process` that can be used within different pipelines and is as atomic as possible i.e. cannot be split into another module.
 An example of this would be a module file containing the process definition for a single tool such as `FastQC`.
-At present, this repository has been created to only host atomic module files that should be added to the [`modules/`](https://github.com/nf-core/modules/tree/master/modules) directory of nf-core/modules along with the required documentation and tests.
+Atomic nf-core module files are available in the [`modules/`](https://github.com/nf-core/modules/tree/master/modules) directory of nf-core/modules along with the required documentation and tests.

 ### Sub-workflow

 A chain of multiple modules that offer a higher-level of functionality within the context of a pipeline.
 For example, a sub-workflow to run multiple QC tools with FastQ files as input.
 Sub-workflows should be shipped with the pipeline implementation and if required they should be shared amongst different pipelines directly from there.
-As it stands, this repository will not host sub-workflows although this may change in the future since well-written sub-workflows will be the most powerful aspect of DSL2.
+Shareable nf-core subworkflow files are available in the [`subworkflow/`](https://github.com/nf-core/modules/tree/master/subworkflows) directory of nf-core/modules along with the required documentation and tests.

 ### Workflow

 What DSL1 users would consider an end-to-end pipeline.
 For example, from one or more inputs to a series of outputs.
-This can either be implemented using a large monolithic script as with DSL1, or by using a combination of DSL2 individual modules and sub-workflows.
+This can either be implemented using a large monolithic script as with DSL1, or by using a combination of DSL2 individual modules and sub-workflows. nf-core pipelines can have multiple workflows, such as processing different data types for the same ultimate purpose (such as in [nf-core/viralrecon](https://github.com/nf-core/viralrecon/tree/master/workflows))

 ## Writing a new module reference